rorymcgit/honeycomb-tv-tech-test/README.md

 ### Instructions for Use

 - Clone this repo
-- Using Bundler, run `bundle` to install dependencies
+- Run `bundle` to install dependencies
 - Run `ruby run.rb`

 To run tests: